-The value of "Phoenix" lies in the thin-skinned, juicy berries.
-In addition, it is insensitive to wind, making it suitable as a table grape for free-standing, windy pergolas (although "Birstaler Muscat" is also good for this).
-Planted on walls, "Phoenix" unfortunately often reveals its weakness towards mildew.
-It may only be saved with sulphur and must sometimes be eliminated completely.
-In the open country and in areas with little precipitation, however, this wine variety is an interesting table grape!
+The value of "Phoenix" lies in its thin-skinned, juicy berries.
+In addition, it is insensitive to wind, making it suitable as a table grape for free-standing, wind-exposed pergolas (although "Birstaler Muscat" is also good for this).
+Trellised on walls, "Phoenix" unfortunately often reveals its susceptibility to powdery mildew; in this case, it may only be saved with a sulphur treatment and sometimes must be eliminated completely.
+In the open country and in areas with little precipitation, however, this grapevine variety is an appealing table grape!

 (German variety from "Bacchus" x "Villard blank")

-"Phoenix" was bred for wine-making from "Bacchus" x "Villard blanc," and is suitable for table grapes.
+"Phoenix" was originally bred for wine-making from "Bacchus" x "Villard blanc," but is also perfectly suitable as a 'table grape' (for eating).
 "Phoenix" is a robust and vigorous grape variety for sunny southeast to west walls.
-Fungus-tolerant, without particular soil requirements, reliable flowering, hence a reliable yearly producer of large quantities of fruit.
-It is also suitable as a freestanding plant and for pergola greening in positions open to the wind.
-Usually beautiful yellow autumn colour of foliage.
+Fungus-tolerant, without particular soil requirements, reliable flowering, with an excellent yield every year.
+It is also suitable as a freestanding plant and for pergola greening in positions exposed to the wind.
+Beautiful yellow autumn foliage.

-from 2nd or 3rd year, large, approx. 15cm long, very compact, with berries often tightly packed, high yield (weight to be considered for trellis design and vine training).
+As of the 2nd or 3rd year: large, approx. 15cm long clusters, very compact, with berries often tightly packed, high yield (weight to be considered for trellis design and vine training).

-green to yellow-green, also grey-yellow, approx. 1.5 to 2cm, taste tartish-sweet to very sweet with a slight muscat aroma, thin skin, the few pips don't affect eating pleasure.
+Green to yellow-green, also grey-yellow, approx. 1.5 - 2 cm, taste tartish-sweet to very sweet with a slight muscat aroma, thin skin; the few pips don't affect eating pleasure.

-mid-early, approx. beginning of September, heavy rains during ripening after a long dry spell can cause the berries to split and consequently rot, so you will need to harvest quickly (wasps will also be attracted!).
-Preferably no more watering as from August.
+Moderately early-- about the beginning of September; heavy rains during ripening after a long dry spell can cause the berries to split and consequently rot, so you will need to harvest quickly (wasps will also be attracted!).
+Preferably no more watering from August onward.